Feature flag tools: Which should you use? (With pricing)

 Flipt

-Flipt is an open-source feature flag management solution.
-Its cloud offering is currently under development.
+Flipt is an open-source feature flag management solution focused on git-native integrations.

 Go Feature Flag